This is a Yorkshire World Collections object, one of 100 chosen by

 Septimius Severus was Roman Emperor from AD 193 to 211.
 He was born in Leptis Magna, in Roman controlled North Africa.
 It is thought that this ceramic vessel is moulded in the shape of his wife's head: the empress Julia Domna.
 The style of the pottery is North African in origin.
 It's thought that the introduction of these 'headpots' to Britain was influenced by the reign of Severus.

 Vessels like these are extremely rare in Britain.
-This one was found in 1888, in York Cemetery in Fishergate, York, North Yorkshire.
+This one was found in North Yorkshire in 1888, excavated from York Cemetery in Fishergate.
 We do not know how it was used generally, but when it was discovered it contained cremated human remains.

 York was an important city in Roman Britain, known as Eboracum: Emperor Severus himself died here, after a military campaign in Scotland, in 211.

-- Do you know of any other type of pot that is English in origin and has a face on it, usually of a particular character?
-Clue: people of older generations might have one at home on their shelves
+Can you think of any other type of pot that has a face on it or a particular character?

 (see Related Links below) and then draw your own design.